 Sadly, to date, there is no certification for Fair Trade Diamonds that satisfactorily answers the question of “where did this come from?”.
 And without knowing a diamond’s country of origin and traceability through its process, we can’t be sure of who or what was harmed during the mining, cutting, and polishing of said diamond.
 The Kimberly Process (some of you might have seen my previous post about this certification) is what we have, though some countries are making efforts to address consumer concerns.
 Diamonds from Canada can be traced back to Canada, but they are mined at great costs in a delicate part of the world near the Arctic Circle where the environmental consequences will be felt by later generations.
 As for Botswana, the government there has taken far more steps than many other countries to provide decent wages for its workers and environmental protections for the land, and is considered by many to be a leader in the industry for sustainability, but it has been estimated that the main diamond mine there has only 15 years of supply left.

-So--at this time, I can’t wholeheartedly recommend newly-mined diamonds from any country in the world, and before we deplete the earth’s resources of its natural diamonds, are you thinking what I’m thinking?--- “What are my other options for ethical and conflict-free diamonds?”
+So--at this time, I can’t wholeheartedly recommend newly-mined diamonds from any country in the world - whether or not they make claims to being conflict-free, and before we deplete the earth’s resources of its natural diamonds, are you thinking what I’m thinking?--- “What are my other options for ethical and conflict-free diamonds?”
 Many in the jewelry industry (myself included) think that the future may lie in lab-grown alternatives or cultivated diamonds, and I’ll be talking about these and other ethically-sourced stones next time.
 I hope you'll follow along!

-Check out Part Deux of my series on Ethical Gemstones - Up next, What is the Deal With Lab-Grown Diamonds?
+Check out Part Two of my series on Ethical Gemstones - Up next, What is the Deal With Lab-Grown Diamonds?